gilesbowkett/flexverb/readme.md

 see a whole lot of adoption, and it's a very incomplete implementation.
 It's really just a fun toy for people who find languages interesting.

-## Documentation

-With apologies to Loren Segal, I chose [TomDoc](http://tomdoc.org/) because I prefer the way it reads when I'm looking at the code.
-I think this matters first because as the designer of the language, I'm going to be looking at the code, and second because, as an experienced developer, I typically distrust documentation and would prefer to read the code anyway.

-In my experience, most documentation is both wrong and annoying, and documentation which is merely wrong, or merely annoying, is above average.
-Documentation which is both accurate and readable is so rare that you can make thousands of dollars writing it.
-I know this because I've done it.
-Long story short, although I think YARD is a very admirable project, I think its design underestimates the importance of readable code.

 ## A note about the actual human languages

 Everything I said above oversimplifies Latin.
 To use actual Latin